How to Find a Developmental Editor for Fiction (2026)

 You’ve done it.
 You've reached 'The End,' and completed the first draft of your novel.
-That alone is a monumental achievement, but the journey isn’t over.
+That alone is an achievement, but the journey isn’t over.
 As authors, we're too close to our own stories to see the whole picture.
-The first draft is for you, but the revision is for your reader.
+The first draft is for you.
+Editing is for your reader.
 Things inevitably change during the writing process.
 Maybe you're writing a romance and realized halfway through that a side character had far better chemistry with your protagonist.
 Perhaps you're crafting an epic fantasy and a brilliant piece of worldbuilding occurred to you in chapter ten, which now changes everything that came before.

 This is where developmental editing comes in.
 It’s the transformative stage of revision, focusing on the big-picture elements of the story.
 In this article, we'll show you how to find the best developmental editor for your novel, so you can turn that draft into a story that shines.